 Finding Relief in Virtual Reality

-She travels across the country demonstrating this cutting edge VR technology for leadership at hospitals and clinics, and provides on-site instruction to clinical staff working directly with patients.
+She travels across the country demonstrating cutting edge VR technology for leadership at hospitals and clinics, and provides on-site instruction to clinical staff working directly with patients.
 These tools have shown great efficacy in treating people living with anxiety, depression, PTSD, physical disabilities, chronic pain, severe Covid-19 infection, and age-related diseases like dementia.

 The health tech company Toomey works for offers two VR devices – one passive device where the client watches events take place and another interactive device where the client can use the VR to move and modify their environment.
 Demoing the interactive device, Toomey places sensors on key parts of the client’s body in order to build a 3D avatar of the client in the virtual world.
 Toomey holds a tablet displaying what the client is seeing and leads the client through a series of activities designed to support their rehabilitation goals.
 Activities include playing with a giant pinball machine and making lunch for customers at a virtual sandwich shop.

-Clients, generally, have a lot of fun exploring the VR worlds where the thrill of embodying a new form in a new place can provide a temporary distraction and respite from pain.
+Clients, generally, have a lot of fun exploring the VR worlds where the thrill of embodying a new form in a novel place can provide a temporary distraction and respite from pain.
 In addition to supporting the sales team and training clinicians on how to use the devices, Toomey works with the developers building the software to share ideas and provide client feedback.

 “It’s amazing what you can trick your brain into doing,” says Toomey.
 “I wouldn’t be able to sell a product that I wasn’t passionate about.
 These VR tools can be so helpful for patient recovery and the outcomes are amazing.
 Many clients end up needing less pain medication because of these interventions and the developers are such brilliant innovators.”